SAP/cloud-security-services-integration-library/token-client/README.md

 ### HttpClientFactory
 `HttpClientFactory` creates an HTTP client that will make the requests to the corresponding Identity service.

+#### Autoconfigured tokenFlowHttpClient
+When using `spring-security` client library, a readily configured `CloseableHttpClient` is accessible via `tokenFlowHttpClient` Bean that uses the `HttpClientFactory` internally to set up the HTTP Client for token flows.

+#### Default HttpClientFactory
 The Token Client library includes a default implementation [DefaultHttpClientFactory](./src/main/java/com/sap/cloud/security/client/DefaultHttpClientFactory.java), of the [HttpClientFactory](./src/main/java/com/sap/cloud/security/client/HttpClientFactory.java) interface.
 It creates a preconfigured [Apache HttpClient 4](https://hc.apache.org/httpcomponents-client-4.5.x/index.html) with the given [ClientIdentity](../java-api/src/main/java/com/sap/cloud/security/config/ClientIdentity.java) for the Identity service instance.